5 Ways to Bring Your Dull Hair to Life

 Use a volumizing shampoo to add body.

 Volumizing shampoos add to the fullness of hair.
 They work on the entire head of hair instead of individual strands and produce lift from the roots.
 Over time, residue from hair products and excess oils can make your hair dull and flat.
-Almost like clarifying shampoos, a volumizing product rids the hair and scalp of buildup.
-They target the scalp and clear it of anything that can weigh down your hair.
+Almost like clarifying shampoos, a volumizing product They target the scalp and clear it of anything that can weigh down your hair.

-Try Love Beauty and Planet Coconut Water & Mimosa Flower Volume and Bounty Shampoo.
-Coconut water rejuvenates hair with hydration, while Moroccan mimosa flower gives it a rich floral scent.
+Try Love Beauty and Planet Coconut Water & Mimosa Flower Volume and Bounty Shampoo. with hydration, while Moroccan mimosa flower gives it a rich floral scent.
 This shampoo replenishes hair with nutrients without weighing it down.

 Space out your hair treatments.